Adweeb252/my-own-redis-Csharp/README.md

 8. Now using EX option in SET command we can set key with expiry time in seconds.
 9. Now you can specify custom port number for the server to run using --port (E.g:- dotnet run -- --port 6381).
 Note: If port not specified it will run on default 6380 port.
+10. Info replication command implemented but it is giving hard coded data for now (only roles is dynamic depending on flag you give.
+    --replicaof is for slave by default you will become master)